The Ultimate Guide to the Cabot Trail and Cape Breton Nova Scotia (with Kids!)

 How to get there:

-There are two options for flying to Cape Breton.
-I always use Skyscanner to compare prices, so you know you are getting the best deal on your flight!
+There are two options for flying to Cape Breton: Syndey, Nova Scotia and Halifax, Nova Scotia both have airports with a variety of flights.
+I always use Skyscanner to compare prices and get price alerts, so I know I am are getting the best deal on my flight!

 The second is to fly into Halifax, Nova Scotia and rent a car from there.
 This is what we did as there were more options this way for flights.
 The drive from Halifax to Cape Breton island is about 3 hours and the drive from Halifax to the entrance of the Cabot Trail is about 4.5 hours.

-If you live on the East Coast, driving is an option.
+If you live on the East Coast, driving to Cape Breton Nova Scotia is an option.
 For Canadians, the drive through Quebec is beautiful and there are lots of great stops on the way.

 Example drive times: